What is an overpayment?

 - “Inadvertent Household Error”

-If DHHS made the mistake, why do I have to pay them back?
+If DHHS made a mistake, why do I have to pay them back?

 The Food Supplement program is a federal program.
-Federal law requires DHHS to try to collect the overpayment, even when it is the state’s fault.
+Federal law requires DHHS to try to collect the overpayment.
+They have to do this even when the overpayment is their fault.

-If you are getting Food Supplement benefits now, DHHS will reduce what you get each month.
+If you are getting Food Supplement benefits now, they will reduce your monthly benefits.
 The amount that DHHS will take depends on the type of overpayment you have.